Hurricane John (2006): Preparations

 The Mexican army and emergency services were stationed near the coast, while classes at public schools in and around Acapulco were canceled.
 Officials in Acapulco advised residents in low-lying areas to be on alert, and also urged fishermen to return to harbor.
 Authorities in the twin resort cities of Ixtapa and Zihuatanejo closed the port to small ocean craft.
 Government officials in the state of Jalisco declared a mandatory evacuation for 8,000 citizens in low-lying areas to 900 temporary shelters.
 Temporary shelters were also set up near Acapulco.
 The state of Michoacán was on a yellow alert, the middle of a five-level alert system.
-Carnival Cruise Lines diverted the path of one cruise ship traveling along the Pacific waters off Mexico.
+Carnival Cruise Line diverted the path of one cruise ship traveling along the Pacific waters off Mexico.

 On August 31, the Baja California Sur state government ordered the evacuation of more than 10,000 residents.
 Those who refused to follow the evacuation order would have been forced to evacuate by the army.
 Shelters were set up to allow local residents and tourists to ride out the storm.
 Just weeks after a major flood in the area, officials evacuated hundreds of citizens in Las Presas in northern Mexico area near a dam.
 All public schools in the area were closed, as well.

 On September 4, the United States' National Weather Service issued flood watches and warnings for portions of Texas and the southern two-thirds of New Mexico.